 North Side shooting: 6 people shot outside church funeral service in Pittsburgh

-PITTSBURGH (KDKA) — Six people have been injured in a shooting outside of a funeral being held at a church on Pittsburgh's North Side for the victim of a recent homicide, police said.
+PITTSBURGH (KDKA) — Six people were injured in a shooting outside of a funeral at a church on Pittsburgh's North Side for the victim of a recent homicide, police said.

 "I'm sorry we're here to report another tragic incident," Acting Pittsburgh Police Chief Thomas Stangrecki said at a briefing near the scene on Friday afternoon.

-Law enforcement swarmed the North Side's Brighton Heights area of Brighton Road, McClure Avenue, Termon Avenue and Benton Avenue after reports of gunfire shortly after the noon hour Friday, emergency officials said.
+Law enforcement swarmed the North Side's Brighton Heights area of Brighton Road, McClure Avenue, Termon Avenue and Benton Avenue after reports of gunfire shortly after noon on Friday, emergency officials said.

 ShotSpotter picked up five rounds going off at 12:04 p.m., police said.
 Just after, it alerted another 15 rounds going off in that area.